 The Academic Engagement Network’s regional short courses are an innovative new initiative designed to offer AEN members an opportunity to learn more about contemporary 21st century Israel, develop strategies related to BDS on campus, and network with other interested faculty.
 The purpose of the course is to assist committed AEN members to be better informed about issues and questions regarding contemporary Israel, in a sense to enhance their Israel literacy, and as well to bolster the knowledge and skill set of AEN members who we hope will be active as regional leaders in AEN’s efforts to respond to BDS and similar challenges on their campuses.

-The regional short course will take place in Boca Raton, January 6-9, 2019.
+The regional short course this spring will take place in the Greater Boston area, June 3-6, 2019.

 Applicants from the region where a course is held will have priority over other potential participants.
-AEN members from the Southeast region will be considered first for the regional short course in Boca Raton.
+AEN members from the Northeast region will be considered first for the regional short course in Boston.

 To apply for the Regional Short Course, click here.

-Applications for the Boca Raton short course are due November 5, 2018
+Applications for the Boston short course are due April 5, 2019